Recovering what wastewater hides.

 SO2

-Ensure the destruction of contaminants of emerging concern (CECs) — including pharmaceuticals, pesticides and PFAS — to prevent their accumulation in the water cycle.
+Ensure the destruction of contaminants of emerging concern (CECs) to prevent their accumulation in the water cycle.

 SO3